DePayFi/web3-payments/README.md

 }
 ```

-`directTransfer`: indicates if the payment does not require any swapping/exchanging.
+`directTransfer`: Indicates if the payment is a direct transfer and does not go through the DePay payment router smart contract.

-`currentRouterAllowance`: provides the current set allowance for the payment router as BigNumber.
+`currentRouterAllowance`: Provides the current set allowance for the payment router as BigNumber.

-`currentPermit2Allowance`: provides the current set allowance for permit2 as BigNumber.
+`currentPermit2Allowance`: Provides the current set allowance for permit2 as BigNumber.

+`approvalRequired`: Payment requires an approval (e.g. token transfers on EVM without any pre-approval).

-`getRouterApprovalTransaction`: transaction to approve the fromToken being used from the payment router to perform the payment.
+`getRouterApprovalTransaction`: Transaction to approve the fromToken being used from the payment router to perform the payment.
 Setting options to `{ limited: true }` only approves the amount required instead of a max. approval.

-`getPermit2ApprovalTransaction`: transaction to approve the fromToken being used from the payment router using permit2 to perform the payment.
+`getPermit2ApprovalTransaction`: Transaction to approve the fromToken being used from the payment router using permit2 to perform the payment.

-`getPermit2ApprovalSignature`: receive the permit2 signature transfer signature that can be passed to getTransaction({ signature }).
+`getPermit2ApprovalSignature`: Receive the permit2 signature transfer signature that can be passed to getTransaction({ signature }).
+Requires prior getPermit2ApprovalTransaction.

 See [@depay/web3-wallets](https://github.com/DePayFi/web3-wallets#sendtransaction) for details about the transaction format.